-35 SDG&E received support for these tools during its workshops with stakeholders.
+36 SDG&E received support for these tools during its workshops with stakeholders.

-Share the Sun solar provider access to a customer's energy usage may be important in order to complete contractual arrangements and to the level of service the solar provider delivers to its customer.
-SDG&E customers now have access to their energy usage through SDG&E's Green Button, which was created to give customers timely access to their energy data.
+Green Button, which was created to give customers timely access to their energy data.
 There are two easy ways that customers will be able to use the Green Button to access their electricity usage and to provide that information to third parties, such as solar providers.
 The first is the "Green Button Download My Data".
 Customers can download up to 13 months of their personal electricity use data and once downloaded, can provide the data for analysis to solar providers in an electronic file.
 The second is the "Green Button Connect My Data".
 Taking the Green Button one step further, Green Button Connect My Data allows customers to send their energy use data to third party applications ("apps").
 Solar providers may find this interface novel in the consideration of additional tools to provide Share the Sun participants.